zayn-anwar/SafeWare/README.md

 ## SafeWare

 SafeWare is an underdevelopment security application designed to host a variety of useful tools that IT nerds, cybersecurity hobbyists and advanced computer users will find useful.
 SafeWare is made using the PySide6 development library in Python.
+I'm mainly doing port-related tools for now, hence the name "PortWatch".
+Also, the code is extremely long because I have a few issues in my code which can only be solved by having more code than usual.
+I'm working on it though.

 ## NOTE: